Help! I’m Stuck with a House I Can’t Sell — Any Advice?

 “In the case of these clients, this was a vacant home which was not staged at all, so we went ahead and had it professionally staged before taking the listing photos.”

-According to the NAR’s 2019 Profile of Home Staging, 53% of surveyed sellers’ agents reported that staging reduced the amount of time homes spend on the market.
+According to the NAR’s 2023 Profile of Home Staging, 27% of surveyed sellers’ agents reported that staging reduced the amount of time homes spend on the market.
+Additionally, 81% of buyer’s agents said that home staging helps buyers to visualize a property as their future home, and over half said that staging has an effect of most buyers’ view of the home most of the time.

 If you have an artistic eye, you may even be able to DIY your staging, or at the very least, you might save some cash by creating your own DIY artwork to replace any personal photos you’ve taken down.